 Can car seats damage leather?

-I’m definitely going to go into a lot more detail with this subject, but if you want to know the cheapest and easiest solution, in my opinion, then you need to check out a seat cover like this to help prevent damage in your car.
+I’m definitely going to go into a lot more detail with this subject, but if you want to know the cheapest and easiest solution, then you need to check out a seat cover like this to help prevent damage in your car.
 It’s an affordable option with tons of great reviews.
 Yes, there are fancier options available, but this will get the job done.

 How do you keep a car seat from damaging leather seats?

-- DIY mats – well, this is technically not a car-specific solution, but it could do the trick.
+- DIY mats – this is technically not a car-specific solution, but it could do the trick.
 DIY mats aren’t exactly devised to protect your leather seats from marks, but a dealer might suggest them as a cheaper solution to your potential problems.

 Since seat protectors are the best and most specialized product out there, we are going to deal with them a bit more.

 As it usually is with the hyperinflation of consumer products, even the seat protector market has a lot to offer.
-I have tried a few different products over the years and I can tell you that all you need is a basic seat protector that provides some resistance over the leather where your car seat is strapped down.
+I have tried a few different products over the years and I can tell you all you need is a basic seat protector that provides some resistance over the leather where your car seat is strapped down.